E-Shriniketan, Ashok Nagar, Road No. 10, Opposite Lakecity Mall, Udaipur (Raj.), 313001

 Hybrid approach:

-- If you aspire to both top IIMS and leading international schools, consider taking the CAT in October and the GMAT by December.
+• To achieve admission at top IIMS and leading international institutions you should take the CAT in October followed by the GMAT administration by December.

 Read More: Duolingo Exam fees: Cost, Registration and Payment